 Always create a plain text signature for anyone who may have blocked HTML.

 If your image and how professional you are perceived is important to your business (which is true for the vast majority of businesses), then you want to make sure that your marketing and PR departments keep it consistent across all communication.
 And what communication is more common than email?
 Probably none, considering that people send at least 50 emails a week.
-It’s essential that you design and implement continuity across all employees’ email signatures.
+You must design and implement continuity across all employees’ email signatures.

-Don’t worry, there’s an app for that.
-With an email signature management software like Xink, you can control this branding and even run campaigns that convert.
+Don’t worry.
+There’s an app for that.
+With email signature management software like Xink, you can control this branding and even run campaigns that convert.
 You make sure every email is designed just the way you want it, and you create a world where your company leaves a memory of being detail-oriented and professional.

-What’s even better, we’ve an app to help you keep branding consistent but messaging different across different teams and departments.
+What’s even better, we have an app to help you keep branding consistent but messaging different across different teams and departments.

 Your email signature creates brand consistency and contributes to that air of professionalism, but with just these tricks, you aren’t generating revenue.
 The next step of email signature design is to use it for marketing and sales campaigns.